ThePeacook/Blender-Portfolio/Learning Blender/README.md

   I am going to watch [this entire playlist](https://youtube.com/playlist?list=PLBFlNqVVeLRwxPka8Ia1s21CS380folEA&si=Ry1s9J6yCDHpZwcb) made by [sorry stacy](https://www.youtube.com/channel/UCO3AOLFI3GsXAuRhYOR-wyA) and document my progress.
 This type of low-poly style is something I love, so I'm hoping I can create this in the future

   ## [Icon Animation Tutorial](https://youtu.be/nOxK5aecZOg?si=hMsmNrOVkZXmgrgi)
   When modeling the controller, I encountered numerous issues, but I continued to work on it nonetheless.
 Xbox/PlayStation controllers are really hard to model.
 I almost gave up completely on the build due to that, but I somehow made it.
-I learned modeling
+I learned animation by myself without even watching the video, but I should probably watch it

   [Blender Download](https://github.com/ThePeacook/Blender-Portfolio/raw/refs/heads/main/Learning%20Blender/Files/Controller%20Animation.blend)